Union Budget 2019 Announced | Highlights of The New Budget

 This year’s budget speech has laid out the roadmap and announced measures to tackle several aspects of the economy.

-Middle-class people stay on the same page for the expected tax reliefs, fuel prices and gold prices.
+Middle-class people stay on the same page for the expected tax reliefs, fuel prices, and gold prices.

 In addition to this, FM mentions making digital payments cheaper, introduction/implementation of ATM-like One Nation Card for Pan- India travel and issuing new model on rental laws.
+To know Interesting facts about the Union Budget candidates can check the below PDF.
+This PDF will help in understanding in-depth information about the Union Budget.
+In various Government exams, candidates come across questions about Politics in General Awareness.
+Hence this PDF can help to prepare for the exams.

 Given below are the important highlights of the New Crucial Union Budget: